pingcap/docs/tidb-computing.md

 This solution is intuitive and feasible, but has some obvious problems in a distributed database scenario.

-- As the data is being scanned, each row is read out of TiKV via a KV operation at least once RPC overhead, which can be very high if there is a lot of data to scan.
+- As the data is being scanned, each row is read out of TiKV via a KV operation with at least one RPC overhead, which can be very high if there is a large amount of data to be scanned.
 - Not all rows meet the filter criteria `name = "TiDB"`.
 If the conditions are not met, they are unnessary to be read out.
 - The value of the rows that meet the requirements doesn't mean anything, in fact, all needed here is the information of how many rows of data.